delight-im/PHP-Auth/README.md

 try {
     if ($auth->reconfirmPassword($_POST['password'])) {
         $auth->changeEmail($_POST['newEmail'], function ($selector, $token) {
-            // send `$selector` and `$token` to the user (e.g. via email to the *new* address) });
+            echo 'Send ' . $selector . ' and ' . $token . ' to the user (e.g. via email to the *new* address)';
+        });

-        // the change will take effect as soon as the new email address has been confirmed }
+        echo 'The change will take effect as soon as the new email address has been confirmed';
+    }
     else {
-        // we can't say if the user is who they claim to be }
+        echo 'We can\'t say if the user is who they claim to be';
+    }
 }
 catch (\Delight\Auth\InvalidEmailException $e) {